AgaToma/cat-sanctuary/README.md

 <h2>Gallery - Meet the cats</h2>
-The gallery provides user the opportunity to individually see the cats living in the shelter and get to know them a bit better by seeing their images along with their names and short description with the ultimate purpose of encouraging the user to come to the sanctuary and visit the cat they particularly like.
+The gallery provides user the opportunity to individually see the cats living in the shelter and get to know them a bit better by seeing their images along with their names and short description.
+The ultimate purpose is to encourage the user to come to the sanctuary and visit the cat they particularly like.
 In future deployments "Meet Me" and "Adopt Me" buttons linked to forms and a database would be added to enhance this experience and call user to action in an even more impactful way.

 ![Gallery](docs/readme-images/gallery.JPG)